 Lost Money In Lightspeed Commerce Inc.?

-Shares of Lightspeed Commerce Inc. dropped 12% on September 29, 2021, after a Spruce Point Capital Management report claimed Lightspeed "massively" overstated its customer count and aggressively promoted other misleading metrics to hide poor revenue growth.
-Lightspeed then plummeted as much as 30% in intraday trading on November 4, 2021 after its quarterly report offered weak guidance.
 A Lightspeed Securities Class Action Lawsuit has been filed, and investors who lost money in Lightspeed (LSPD) are encouraged to contact Gibbs Law Group for more information about their legal rights and options for participation.
+Previously, a Spruce Point Capital Management report claimed Lightspeed "massively" overstated its customer count and aggressively promoted other misleading metrics to hide poor revenue growth.

 To speak with an attorney regarding this class action lawsuit investigation, click here orcall (888) 410-2925.